vinsdragonis/DNS-Spoofer/README.md

     1. Clone this repository
     2. Run dns_spoof.py
-    3. Use ping to spoof the target
+    3. Set the target IP and domain

-    4. Remember to flush the iptables and close apache2 server when finished
+**To spoof a remote system, use the <a href="https://github.com/vinsdragonis/ARP-Spoofer">ARP Spoofer</a> tool with the target system's IP**

 **Dependencies:**